Upcoming events

 • A minimum of one year full-time work experience, or its part-time equivalent, as a registered nurse in a critical care setting.
 The average experience of RNs entering nurse anesthesia educational programs is 2.9 years.

 • Graduation with a minimum of a master’s degree from a nurse anesthesia educational program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
-As of August 2019, there were 121 accredited nurse anesthesia programs in the United States and Puerto Rico, using more than 1,870 active clinical sites; 91 nurse anesthesia programs are approved to award doctoral degrees for entry into practice.
+As of November 2025, there were 153 accredited nurse anesthesia programs in the United States and Puerto Rico, using more than 2819 active clinical sites.
+All nurse anesthesia programs are approved to award doctoral degrees for entry into practice.

 It takes a minimum of 7-8.5 calendar years of education and experience to prepare a CRNA.